Another short-lived, overfunded startup is shutting down: Primary Data

 Immediately upon joining Primary Data, Smith realized that its burn rate was out of control, particularly for a company with no revenue.
 But while the processes Smith instituted helped, they didn’t change the fact that Fortune 500 companies weren’t prepared to buy Primary Data’s technology — even after Wozniak joined the team shortly afterward as chief scientist.
 (Like Smith, Wozniak was also an alum of Fusion.io, where he’d been named chief scientist in 2009.)

-We’re told that the offerings from a Israel-based storage technology called Tonian that Primary Data acquired for undisclosed terms were expected to help address the problem but fell short.
-Meanwhile, a new version of Primary Data’s software that was rolled out in August apparently wasn’t compelling enough to bring aboard key customers, either.
+We’re told that the offerings from an Israel-based storage technology called Tonian, which Primary Data acquired for undisclosed terms, were expected to help address the problem but fell short.
+Meanwhile, a new version of Primary Data’s software that was rolled out in August may not have been sufficiently riveting to bring aboard key customers, either.

-In fairness, Primary Data and other data virtualization upstarts face an increasingly daunting uphill battle, as virtualization giants like Dell’s VMWare have continued to grow stronger and the data storage market more broadly continues to consolidate.
+In fairness, Primary Data and other data virtualization upstarts face an increasingly daunting uphill battle, as virtualization giants like Dell’s VMware have continued to grow stronger and the data storage market more broadly continues to consolidate.
 (Even Cisco recently sold its data virtualization business for undisclosed terms, saying it was “not aligned” with Cisco’s long-term focus.)

 Still, Primary Data’s lofty valuation out of the gate also apparently worked against the company.
 Though it announced funding this summer from insiders — it announced $20 million in follow-on funding and a $20 million line of credit that we understand was basically a bridge loan provided by its founders — we’re told that its backers more recently decided they’d rather shut down the company than re-invest on terms they found disagreeable.